Universities & Colleges in Virginia

 Some of the top college and universities in the state to select from, are University of Virginia that has been named as a World Heritage Site, College of William and Mary, which educated U.S. Presidents namely, James Monroe, John Tyler and Thomas Jefferson, Virginia Tech, George Mason University, which is popular for programs in law, economics and public policy and Virginia Commonwealth University as it ranks the highest for courses including medicine, health administration as well as social work and art.

-With a $20,000 - $30,000 as an approximate fee for basic living expenditure and tuition fee for out-of-state student in Virginia, the scholarship may seem essential.
+With a $20,000 - $30,000 as an approximate fee for basic living expenditure and tuition fee for an out-of-state student in Virginia, the scholarship may seem essential.
 Although with summer jobs and training sessions that work well for students to earn some money, Universities and colleges are open to scholarships and loans.
-However, the federal government funds only two universities namely, Virginia tech and Virginia State University to perform agriculture research and serve in cooperative extension.
+However, the federal government funds only two universities namely, Virginia Tech and Virginia State University to perform agriculture research and serve in cooperative extension.